-Open Government: There are a number of external demands for information from OGE reflecting increased public interest in OGE's work.
-For example, OGE processed requests from the public, news media, and government to inspect nearly 4,200 documents under the Ethics in Government Act, including public financial disclosure reports, periodic transaction reports, certificates of divestiture, and other covered records.
+Open Government: There are a number of external demands for information from OGE, reflecting increased public interest in OGE's work.
+For example, OGE processed requests from the public, news media, and government to inspect nearly 7,000 documents under the Ethics in Government Act, including public financial disclosure reports, periodic transaction reports, certificates of divestiture, and other covered records.

 FOIA: Individuals and organizations also continue to seek information from OGE through the Freedom of Information Act (FOIA).
-In fiscal year 2019, OGE completed its backlog of FOIA requests due to a four-hundred percent (400%) increase in FOIA requests in fiscal year 2017.
-In addition, OGE received nearly 100 new FOIA requests in fiscal year 2019.
-OGE also received requests for assistance from other stakeholders, including 1,100 requests from non-government, external stakeholders.
+In fiscal year 2020, OGE significantly reduced the backlog of FOIA requests caused by a dramatic increase in FOIA requests in prior fiscal years.
+In addition, OGE received nearly ninety (90) new FOIA requests in fiscal year 2020.
+OGE also received requests for assistance from other stakeholders, including approximately 750 requests from non-government, external stakeholders.

 External Stakeholders: It is critical that the public have confidence in the impartiality of government decision-making.
 Therefore, OGE has a responsibility to communicate effectively about the ethics program to its stakeholders.
 OGE has a wide spectrum of external stakeholders, ranging from the media and government watchdogs to its major federal partners and the public.
 OGE continued to create communications that were accurate, compelling, relevant, tailored to each targeted audience, and delivered through effective communication channels.
-Using social media (Twitter and YouTube), OGE created content to help citizens understand the structure of the ethics program, learn how to access various ethics documents, and contribute to government accountability.
-For example, after OGE reorganized the Open Government page to make finding ethics documents easier, OGE published a series of Twitter threads encouraging the public to review the various ethics documents available online, including ethics documents for senior executive branch officials, program oversight documents and reports, oversight correspondence with Congress and agencies, as well as documents released under FOIA.
+Using social media (Twitter, YouTube,

+LinkedIn), OGE created content to help citizens understand the structure of the ethics program, learn how to access various ethics documents, and contribute to government accountability.
+For example, OGE published a series of Twitter threads encouraging the public to review the various ethics documents available online, including ethics documents for senior executive branch officials, program oversight documents and reports, oversight correspondence with Congress and agencies, as well as documents released under FOIA.